What is a continuous glucose monitor (CGM)?

 - have other issues that make diabetes management more difficult (eg anorexia or steroid treatment)

 - have high blood sugar levels despite a lot of support and insulin adjustment.

 Can I buy a CGM for myself?

-Yes you can, but expect to pay around £1,000, for a standalone system or about £500 if you already have a pump and want an integrated system that works with that.
+Yes you can, but you'll need to speak to your diabetes team first and get their support.
+You can expect to pay around £1,000, for a standalone system or about £500 if you already have a pump and want an integrated system that works with that.
 Sensors will be about £60 each.

 Given that CGM is very expensive, and you’ll get the best out of it if you look at the data it gives you with your doctor or nurse, so it’s always best to speak to them about how CGM would help you and whether you’re eligible for it under the NICE criteria before you go out and buy one for yourself.